ISRO scripts history with successful commercial mission LVM3-M2 | Technology

 London-based satellite communications company Network Access Associated Limited (OneWeb) said its partnership with ISRO and the space agency's commercial arm NSIL demonstrated its commitment to provide connectivity across the length and breadth of India by 2023.

-Prime Minister Narendra Modi lauded ISRO and other stakeholders for the success.
+President Droupadi Murmu and Prime Minister Narendra Modi congratulated the space scientists and other stakeholders for the success.

+''Congratulations @NSIL_India @INSPACeIND @ISRO on the successful launch of our heaviest launch vehicle LVM3 with 36 OneWeb satellites meant for global connectivity.
+LVM3 exemplifies Atmanirbharta & enhances India's competitive edge in the global commercial launch service market,'' Modi said.

+''The team of @ISRO, @NSIL_India & @INSPACeIND achieved an impressive feat of successfully launching LVM3 with 36 satellites aimed at enhancing global connectivity.
+The country is proud of our scientists and their showcasing of the nation's indigenous capabilities.
+Congratulations!''
+Murmu tweeted.

 All the 36 satellites were injected into the orbits around 75 minutes after the rocket blasted off from the Sriharikota spaceport at 12.07 am.